Vermivora chrysoptera x VERMIVORA cyanoptera

 Status: Rare casual spring and fall migrant east.

-Documentation: Brewster’s Warbler: photograph, 18 May 2020 Madison Co (Brogie, in gallery); Brewster’s Warbler apparent backcross (F2 Brewster’s and Golden-winged) with Blue-winged Warbler: photograph, 21 May 2020 Sarpy Co (Swanson, in gallery).
+Documentation: Brewster’s Warbler: photograph, 18 May 2020 Madison Co (Brogie, in gallery); Lawrence’s Warbler: photograph 25 May 2021 Sarpy Co (Swanson, in gallery); F2 or later backcross.

 Taxonomy: This species and Blue-winged Warbler V. cyanoptera hybridize frequently and produce fertile hybrids; their genomes are 99.97% identical, with plumage genes accounting for the difference (Toews et al 2016).
 The genetic basis of this hybridization was described by Confer et al (2020) and appears to be a simple Mendelian system whereby the black transocular line and plain throat of cyanoptera are dominant and the black auricular and throat of chrysoptera are recessive.
 Thus, Brewster’s Warbler is the F1 hybrid between the two parent species and exhibits the black transocular line and pale throat of cyanea that are inherited together, and Lawrence’s Warbler the (F2 or later) backcross form that exhibits the Mendelian recessive gene combination of the black auricular and throat of chrysoptera.
-Brewster’s Warbler is more common than Lawrence’s Warbler, as predicted by Mendelian inheritance.
+Brewster’s Warbler is more common than Lawrence’s Warbler, as predicted by Mendelian inheritance; Lawrence’s types occur only in the F2 and subsequent generations.

 Rather startling was a hybrid between a male Chestnut-sided Warbler and a Brewster’s Warbler found in Pennsylvania 7 May 2018, known as the “Burket Triple Hybrid”; it sang a Chestnut-sided Warbler song, as expected since DNA determined the genetic makeup and found that the male parent was a Chestnut-sided (Grove 2019).

-Records: There are six Nebraska records. four in spring and two in fall, of Brewster’s Warbler, and none of the recessive form Lawrence’s Warbler.
+Records: There are six Nebraska records of Brewster’s Warbler, four in spring and two in fall, and one of the recessive form Lawrence’s Warbler.
 The spring records are rather late in the migration window; hybrids often follow different migration routes and timing than their parent species.

-Among the six Brewster’s records, one appears to be an F2 introgressant, likely an F1 hybrid backcrossed with a Blue-winged Warbler, in Sarpy Co 21 May 2020 (Phil Swanson, pers. comm., photo).
+Among the six Brewster’s records, at least two appear to be F2 introgressants, likely F1 hybrids backcrossed with Blue-winged Warblers, in Madison Co 18 May 2020 (Mark Brogie, eBird.org), and Sarpy Co 21 May 2020 (Phil Swanson, eBird.org).
+See gallery for photographs.

 19 May 1982 Keya Paha Co (Brogie and Mossman 1983)